How To Make a Hearty Rye Bread Recipe (Bread Machine)

 Note: You can see all of these things and more in my Amazon store.
 As an Amazon Associate, I earn from qualifying purchases.

-- SILICONE BAKING MAT: If you plan to make a lot of bread, getting some of these is a good idea.
+- Getting some of these is a good idea if you plan to make a lot of bread.
 Use them to roll out the dough.
 They keep the floury mess in a tiny area.
-If you make a free-form loaf, like Ciabatta, you can leave the shaped dough on the mat (brush off extra flour) and transfer it to a baking sheet.
+If you make a free-form loaf, like Ciabatta, you can leave the shaped dough on the mat (brush off extra flour) and transfer it to a baking sheet

 - No water sprayer?
 Set a water bowl next to your work area and sprinkle the water on the mat.

-- 2-QUART MEASURING PITCHER: My secret for making a rye loaf that doesn’t burst on top is a glass or plastic bowl with at least 1 1/2 quarts of liquid.
+- My secret for making a rye loaf that doesn’t burst on top is a glass or plastic bowl with at least 1 1/2 quarts of liquid.
 The straighter the sides, the better.
-Try a 2-quart batter bowl.
-My favorite is the smallest OXO plastic mixing bowl of the three-piece set.

-- FLAT COOKIE SHEET: Because this is a “free-form” bread, you will want a flat cookie sheet so it will brown evenly all over.
-If all your cookie sheets have rims, flip one over and use the bottom.
+- If all your cookie sheets have rims, flip one over and use the bottom.

 - Use less rye flour compared to wheat flour.
 For example, if the recipe calls for 2 cups of bread flour and 1 cup of rye, decrease the rye flour to 1/2 cup and increase the bread flour by 1/2 cup.